 %20(24%20x%2024%20in)%20(6).png)

-Liz Kidney, OTR/L, is a nationally board-certified and New Jersey–licensed occupational therapist with over a decade of experience supporting children and families.
+Liz Kidney, OTR/L, is a pediatric feeding therapist and nationally board-certified, New Jersey–licensed occupational therapist with over a decade of experience supporting children and families.
 She earned her Bachelor’s degree in Psychology from Kean University and her Master of Science in Occupational Therapy from Springfield College in Massachusetts.
 Liz utilizes a neuroaffirming, strengths-based, and relationship-based approach that meets each child exactly where they are.

 Liz has extensive experience working with children across public schools, private and out-of-district programs, daycares, homes, and hospitals.
 She has supported Autistic children from preschool age—often even before a formal diagnosis—through high school, gaining deep insight into their unique strengths, sensory needs, and communication styles.
 Her background also includes supporting children with motor, cognitive, emotional, sensory, and communication differences, and she collaborates closely with interdisciplinary teams of speech-language pathologists, physical therapists, psychologists, educators, and pediatricians to ensure coordinated, comprehensive care.